Echoes: A semantically-aligned music deepfake detection dataset: Evaluation

 \subsubsection{Out-of-domain detection}

-We next examine the off-diagonal entries in Table~\ref{tab:res} which represents out-of-domain testing.
+We next examine the off-diagonal entries in Table~\ref{tab:res}, which represent out-of-domain testing.
 The first observation is that the out-of-domain performance is much lower than in-domain.
 This behavior is consistent with the broader audio deepfake detection literature, where strong in-domain performance does not correlate with out-of-domain performance \cite{afchar2024detecting, li2024audio, todisco2019asvspoof, muller2022does}.
-Models trained on AIME, SONICS, or FakeMusicCaps perform poorly on Echoes, with EERs of 28.6\%, 30.7\%, and 41.7\%, respectively.
+Models trained on AIME, SONICS, or FakeMusicCaps perform poorly on Echoes, with EERs of 30.7\%, 31.0\%, and 42.3\%, respectively.
 This indicates that cues learned from clip-centric datasets or low-diversity setups do not carry over well to Echoes.
+Notably, the poor transfer from AIME cannot be attributed to unseen generators alone: six of AIME's seven provider families also appear in Echoes (albeit partly with different model versions; see Section~\ref{sec:attribution}), yet the AIME-trained model still reaches 30.7\% EER.
+This suggests that the difficulty of Echoes stems from its semantic alignment and long-form construction rather than from provider novelty alone.

-In the other direction, training on Echoes yields the best average out-of-domain performance (21.0\% average EER), and it achieves the best transfer to AIME (20.0\%) and SONICS (14.8\%) compared to the other training choices.
+In the other direction, training on Echoes yields the best average out-of-domain performance (21.1\% average EER, compared to 23.1\% for the next best training set), and it achieves the best transfer to AIME (23.1\%) and SONICS (15.2\%) compared to the other training choices.
 Overall, these results support the goal of Echoes: it is difficult in-domain and it encourages learning cues that generalize better than those learned from the other benchmarks.